seonWKim/todo-cli/README.md

 ### TODO
 - [ ] Add priority to the todos, sort and show by priority
-- [ ] Grouping by date when running list command should be optional
-- [ ] Confirm users when running `reset` command
 - [ ] Add Alfred support
 - [ ] Deadline for todos